.EPS File Extension

 Popularity |

-3.7 | 384 Votes |
+3.7 | 395 Votes |

 What is an EPS file?

 An EPS file is a vector graphic saved in the Encapsulated PostScript (EPS) format.
-It contains PostScript-formatted image data, which is ideal for scaling high-resolution images, and may include bitmap image data and text.
+It contains PostScript-formatted image data, ideal for scaling high-resolution images, and may include bitmap image data and text.
 EPS files also store a low-resolution embedded bitmap image for previewing the graphic.

 More Information

-Although EPS never became as widely used as Adobe intended, graphics professionals commonly save their artwork, such as icons and drawings, in the format.
-In addition, graphic designers often utilize EPS for large print jobs, such as posters, banners, and billboard advertisements, because of its scalability.
+Although EPS never became as widely used as Adobe intended, graphics professionals commonly save their artwork in the format, such as icons and drawings.
+For example, graphic designers often use professional vector image editors, such as Adobe Illustrator or Serif Affinity Designer, to save artwork as EPS files for large print jobs (e.g., posters, banners, and billboard advertisements) because of the format's scalability.

 How to open an EPS file

 You can open an EPS file with various image editors, including Adobe Illustrator, QuarkXpress, and Serif Affinity Designer.
+For example, to open an EPS file with Illustrator, select File → Open.

 How to convert an EPS file